fastlane/docs/docs/getting-started/ios/beta-deployment.md

 fastlane action upload_to_testflight
 ```

-With _fastlane_, you can also automatically manage your beta testers, check out TODO for more information.
+With _fastlane_, you can also automatically manage your beta testers, check out the other actions available.

 ---
 </details>